manylabs/open-cansat/README.md

 The Edison includes one processor that can be used for Linux programs and another processor that runs an emulation of an Arduino.
-The Arduino emulator provides access to digital and analog input/output pins, though some may have different behavior than the Arduino standards.
+The Arduino emulator provides access to digital and analog pins, though some may have different behavior than the Arduino standards.

 Getting data from one side to the other is a bit challenging.
 Our solution is to write data to a text file from the Arduino side and to read the text file from the Linux side.

-This repository includes code for both side.
+This repository includes code for both sides.
 An Arduino sketch reads values from sensors attached to the Edison and logs the results, in a comma-separated format to a file.
 A Python program reads that log file and POSTs that data to a server when the Edison has a wifi connection.